With masks, temperature checks, college students return to Dubuque amid pandemic

-New Clarke University students and their families wore masks and had their temperatures checked as they moved into residence halls today.
+New Clarke University students and their families wore masks and had their temperatures checked as they moved into residence halls on Thursday.

 Even though precautions to mitigate the spread of COVID-19 were present throughout the day, new Clarke students said they were excited to be on campus and readying to start college.